zimalbabar/bank-management-system-/README.md

 - **`main.cpp`**
   This file contains the main logic of the Banking Management System, including:
-  - Functions for creating accounts and managing transactions.
+  - Functions for creating accounts, managing transactions, handling deposits, withdrawals, and donations.
   - File operations to persist account and transaction data.